Skip To Content

 State-of-the-art facilities

 Here, you will be trained on the leading-edge tools and technology currently utilized by forensic science professionals in the workplace.
-For example, we’re one of the few undergraduate programs in the nation to provide access to Mass Spectrometry (Tandem) technology and Raman microscopy, which is used for determining masses of particles and their composition.
+For example, we’re one of the few undergraduate programs in the nation to provide access to Mass Spectrometry (Tandem) technology and Raman microscopy, which is used in many areas of forensic analysis.
 (See Facilities for a list of technology available on campus.)

 A focus on leadership